Want to be Alert and Clear Headed? Drink Tea!

 (There is the anomaly of the medical contrarian, a person for whom xanthines in either coffee or tea do not stimulate but calms!
 Even so, modest consumption is advised.)

-We tea lovers, especially thousands of monks over the centuries, know that tea has a unique effect when drunk to increase alertness.
+We tea lovers, especially thousands of monks over the centuries, know that tea has a unique effect when consumed to increase alertness while also calming the spirit.
 It both stimulates the brain while relaxing the body, something that coffee and colas cannot do.
 They only stimulate because of the high amount of caffeine.
 Tea does have trace amounts of caffeine, however, it is the theine and theobromine in tea that offer its unique ability to both stimulate and calm.